Inclusion of Inter-crystal Scattering in PET: Analytical Models and Dedicated Reconstruction: Discussion

+It is important to highlight that the reconstruction process was not optimized regarding computational time.
+A reduction of these times can be achieved by computing the system matrix once and storing it (e.g. in RAM), instead of recomputing it at each iteration.
+In this spirit, preliminary investigations with a 1x NVIDIA Quadro RTX 6000 GPU suggest a $20$-fold reduction of the computation time when compared with the employed CPU.

 Finally, it must be noted that the formulation of the proposed model leaves the door open for a number of potential improvements.
 First, it is not restricted to voxels, and could be extended to other discretization schemes such as blobs \cite{LOUGOVSKI2015}.
-Second, acolinearity effects can be modeled by replacing the Dirac delta $\delta(\Omega_0 + \Omega_0')$ in (\ref{eq:omegas}) by a suitable term accounting for this effect, at the cost of increasing the complexity of the model and its computation.
+Second, acollinearity effects can be modeled by replacing the Dirac delta $\delta(\Omega_0 + \Omega_0')$ in (\ref{eq:omegas}) by a suitable term accounting for this effect, e.g. a Gaussian term with FWHM~$0.50^{\circ}$ \cite{COLOMBINO1965} or slightly higher \cite{SHIBUYA2007}.
+Such change increases the complexity of the model and its computation, but could have an impact on the spatial resolution for PET scanners with larger FOV than the one employed here \cite{MOSES2011}.
 Third, different attenuation values of detector and non-detector materials, including object attenuation, can be readily included in the model via suitable exponential survival terms.
 Lastly, the current formulation of the model does not make use of the detected deposited energy in the two singles where the \ac{ics}-photon is involved; instead, synthetic deposited energies are estimated via the Compton equation and used in the estimation of the attenuation coefficients of the models.
-This redundant information between the Compton-equation derived deposited energies and the actually measured ones can be exploited by incorporating a measurement noise distribution function to the model \cite{SAUVE1999, DU2001}, or through the weights $w_1$ and $w_2$ in (\ref{eq:sm3}).
+This redundant information between the Compton-equation derived deposited energies and the actually measured ones can be exploited by incorporating an energy-uncertainty term to the model \cite{SAUVE1999, DU2001}, which could improve the system matrix rows intricacy and hence the spatial image resolution, or through the weights $w_1$ and $w_2$ in (\ref{eq:sm3}).
 The implementation and evaluation of potential improvements to the \ac{ics} model, together with its comparison with event-selection methods available in the literature, is foreseen in a future study.